OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 September 2002.md

 - Those who objectively engage with reality become the future.
 - Avoidance of confusion by shutting out the world is a spiritual bypass.
 - **Monastic withdrawal** is a rejection of the gift of physical life and opportunity to grow spiritually.
-- Real learning is through interaction with the world and striving to see the spirit in all things.
 - Growth occurs through awareness and participation in one's realm.
 - Home is where the heart is.
 - The mission in this realm warrants physical preservation to complete responsibilities to humanity.